The Program

 • Tackle client-server projects.

-Main topics in the Core Curriculum:
+Main topics

 • Imperative programming in C

-• Object-Oriented Programming in C++
+• Object-Oriented Programming in Python

 • Data Structures & Algorithms